-ARTICLE II - EMPLOYMENT
+ARTICLE III- EMPLOYMENT

-A. The employment of all personnel shall be the responsibility of the Town Manager.

-- B. The employment of the Town Manager shall be the responsibility of the Board of Selectmen. - C. All applicants for employment must submit a written application for employment on forms approved and provided by the Town Manager.
-The Town does not accept applications for employment that are not in response to a posted or otherwise available vacancy and/or that are on not on Town-approved forms. - D. Any willful and material misrepresentation of fact on an application shall be grounds for disciplinary procedures and/or termination and dismissal upon discovery of such misrepresentation, regardless of employment history or performance. - Employment with the Town of Raymond is voluntarily entered into and the employee may terminate his or her at-will employment at any time, with or without notice or cause.
-Similarly, The Town of Raymond may terminate the "at will" employment relationship at any time, with or without cause. - E. All other factors being equal, preference will be given to residents of the Town, then to those candidates willing to establish residency within the Town limits. - F. Present Town employees, who apply for employment, shall be given first consideration in filling a vacancy, but it is recognized that the good of the Town may require a vacancy be filled outside the ranks of Town employees or from outside of the community. - G. It is the policy of the Town to provide and ensure a safe and secure environment for all members of the workforce and its property.
+- A. The employment of all personnel shall be the responsibility of the Town Manager. - B. The employment of the Town Manager shall be the responsibility of the Select Board. - C. All applicants for employment must submit a written application for employment on forms approved and provided by the Town Manager.
+The Town does not accept applications for employment that are not in response to a posted or otherwise available vacancy and/or that are on not on Town-approved forms. - D. Any willful and material misrepresentation of fact on an application shall be grounds for disciplinary procedures and/or termination and dismissal upon discovery of such misrepresentation, regardless of employment history or performance. - Employment with the Town of Raymond is voluntarily entered into and the employee may terminate his or her employment at any time, with or without notice or cause.
+Similarly, The Town of Raymond may terminate the employment relationship at any time, with cause. - E. Present Town employees, who apply for employment, shall be given first consideration in filling a vacancy, but it is recognized that the good of the Town may require a vacancy be filled outside the ranks of Town employees or from outside of the community. - F. It is the policy of the Town to provide and ensure a safe and secure environment for all members of the workforce and its property.
 As part of this mandate, criminal background checks may be required of prospective employees who have already received a bona fide offer of employment, depending on the nature and duties of the position(s) sought.
 The Town uses a third party to conduct these investigations.
 The Town may also, directly or through a third party, investigate other job-related factors such as, by way of example, driving record, insurability and ability to be bonded.
 All reports are subject to the federal Fair Credit Reporting Act (FCRA) and state laws to the extent applicable.
 Applicants for positions will be notified of background check requirements during the job interview.
-Any and all results are kept private and securely stored in accordance with the Town's data security policy. - H. All employees are considered probationary for the first six (6) months of employment.
+Any and all results are kept private and securely stored in accordance with the Town's data security policy. - G. All employees are considered probationary for the first six (6) months of employment.
 The probationary period shall be considered an extension of the selection process.
-Probationary employees may be removed at any time during the probationary period without notice or cause and without right to file a grievance. - I. Prior to the completion of the probationary period, the employee will receive a formal written evaluation from his/her immediate supervisor and/or the Town Manager.
+Probationary employees may be removed at any time during the probationary period without notice or cause and without right to file a grievance.

+- H. Prior to the completion of the probationary period, the employee will receive a formal written evaluation from his/her immediate supervisor and/or the Town Manager.
 A favorable evaluation will result in the employee being transferred to permanent status.
-An employee is not transferred to permanent status unless or until a formal written evaluation of satisfactory performance is received.

-J. Employees will be given an annual written evaluation by their immediate supervisor and/or the Town Manager.
+An employee is not transferred to permanent status unless or until a formal written evaluation of satisfactory performance is received. - Employees will be given an annual written evaluation by their immediate supervisor and/or the Town Manager.
 Such evaluation will be taken into consideration when salary, promotions, discipline or any other personnel action is proposed.

-ARTICLE III - EQUAL OPPORTUNITY EMPLOYER
+ARTICLE IV- EQUAL OPPORTUNITY EMPLOYER